ad Dei Gloriam Ministries

 Presuppositions

 Before we get to the methods, we should say a few words about presuppositions.
-As I inferred above, it is impossible to remain neutral with our assumptions.
-Stating that we must have no presuppositions is a presupposition in itself, but even disregarding this fact, it is still impossible not to have presuppositions, some of which influences our findings while others actually guarantee the outcome of our investigations.
+As I inferred above, it is impossible to remain neutral with our assumptions, and stating that we must have no presuppositions is a presupposition in itself.
+Even disregarding this fact, it is still impossible not to have presuppositions, some of which influence our findings while others actually guarantee the outcome of our investigations.
 For example, we must either presume that miracles are possible or that they are impossible.
 If our presupposition is that miracles are possible, then we might find certain passages containing miracles to be either true or false, or we can be left unsure.
-If however, like most liberal scholars, we presume that miracles are impossible, then we guarantee that we will find these particular passages to be false.
-So, the real issue becomes, which of our presuppositions can be supported by the facts.
+If however, like most liberal scholars, we presume that miracles are impossible, we guarantee that we will find these particular passages to be false.
+So, the real issue becomes, “which of our presuppositions can be supported by the facts?”

-Relating to the subject of presuppositions is the argument of faith vs knowledge and understanding.
-Since the Enlightenment, most theologians take the position that we must first demonstrate the Biblical text to be reliable in order to justify our belief in it.
-This is opposite to the traditional stance of the Church.
-Saint Augustine of Hippo (354-430 AD) held that we must first believe that we can know, that is, faith given from God is required in order to properly understand the Scriptures.
-The motto of St Anselm of Canterbury, eleventh century theologian best known for his "ontological argument" for the existence of God, was fides quaerens intellectum (faith seeking understanding).
-To Anselm, this "faith" was not a blind acceptance, but an act of making a conscious choice or decision to seek a deeper knowledge of God.
-Finally, the approach of Swiss theologian Karl Barth, one the most important Christian thinkers of the twentieth century, was that we first believe, then we attempt to discover and explain what we believe.
+The subject of presuppositions is also associated with the relation of faith to knowledge and understanding.
+Since the Enlightenment, many theologians take the position that we must first demonstrate the Biblical text to be reliable in order to justify our belief in it.
+This view stands in opposition to the traditional stance of the Church.
+Saint Augustine of Hippo (354-430 AD) held that we must first believe that we can know.
+That is to say, faith given from God is required in order to properly understand the Scriptures.
+The motto of St Anselm of Canterbury, the eleventh century theologian best known for his “ontological argument” for the existence of God, was fides quaerens intellectum (faith seeking understanding).
+To Anselm, this “faith” was not a blind acceptance, but an act of making a conscious choice or decision to seek a deeper knowledge of God.
+Finally, the approach of Swiss theologian Karl Barth was that we first believe, then we attempt to discover and explain what we believe.

 [TOC] [Top of Page]

-Now we come to the step to which my friend in class was commenting.
-As we begin our initial reading, we should first read the entire book under the illumination of the Spirit, observing and interpreting the text without exterior materials, as my friend correctly stated.
-We should then go back through the book verse by verse, asking the appropriate questions, doing any word studies, and building our interpretation in light of the context.
+There are many excellent methods of studying the Bible that could be discussed.
+For simplicity, I’ll outline a general approach that has worked well for me over the years.
+If doing a book study, we begin by reading the entire book under the illumination of the Holy Spirit, observing and interpreting the text without exterior materials as my good friend from class recommended.
+We should then go back through the book paragraph by paragraph, asking the appropriate questions, doing any word studies, and building our interpretation in light of the context.
 Only after we have done our own work should we check our deductions against the commentaries and other external sources.

 Our external aids should not be limited to those from the past.
 Paul writes in his letter to the Ephesians that God gave the Church pastors and teachers to build us up in the knowledge of Christ and help us become mature so that we will no longer be like infants being blown here and there by false teaching (Eph 4:11-16).
 Thus, we are to avail ourselves of these resources.

-We then begin the cycle all over again with the same or with another book.
+After concluding our study, we then begin the cycle all over again with another book or topic.
 With each study cycle, we bring additional knowledge to the table, but in another sense, we start anew in that our previous learning should be subject to revision if further study finds our previous deductions in conflict with additional Scripture and illumination.

 [TOC] [Top of Page]

-While the Bible is quite clear on the essential documents of the faith, disagreements are common on minor points and more than one view is sometimes considered orthodox (for example, various views of the millennium).
-As we study the Bible, interpretations will often conflict with that of an eternal source such as a commentary, handbook etc.
+While the Bible is quite clear on the essential documents of the faith (the deity of Christ, Salvation by grace alone through faith alone, authority of the Bible etc), disagreements are common on secondary points and more than one view is sometimes considered orthodox (for example, various views of the millennium).
+As we study the Bible, interpretations will often conflict with that of fellow students and/or an eternal source such as a commentary, handbook etc. Even Bible scholars often disagree on some topics, and we’ll often find several interpretations contrasted within a commentary.

 So, what should we do when we find ourselves in disagreement with others?
-If it is a very minor point on which multiple interpretations are consistent with the whole of Scripture, we will usually just agree to disagree, or we can remain open to the various explanations.
-In other cases, the disagreement can almost always be resolved (usually in favor of the traditional Church position) by consulting additional sources including your local pastor or teachers.
+If it is a very minor point on which multiple interpretations are consistent with the whole of Scripture, we will usually just agree to disagree (if all parties are relatively certain of their position), or we might hold to our interpretation while remaining open to the possibility of the other explanations.
+In other cases, the disagreement can often be resolved (usually in favor of the traditional Church position) by consulting additional sources including our local pastor or other teachers.

 If our disagreement is on a major doctrine or important point of Scripture, we should do our best to resolve the differences.
 We must approach any dispute with the right attitude and motivation.
 The primary goal is not to win the argument, but to gain in knowledge of the truth because of our love for God.
 We should not merely hold fast to a position just because "that’s my interpretation and I’m sticking to it".
 We must be willing to explore additional external sources and to debate opponents of our position, particularly if our deduction conflicts with the traditional stance of the Church.
 Before we initiate a Martin Luther "Here I Stand!" moment, we must employ every available process in an attempt to solve the conflict, including understanding how and why the Church historically and theologically arrived at her conclusion.
 If however, we have honestly exhausted all available means and we still find ourselves in disagreement, we must then stick to our interpretation because, as Luther said at the Diet of Worms in 1521, to go against our conscience is neither right nor safe.

 Some of the best advice I’ve heard on resolving disputes comes from John Calvin’s Institutes of the Christian Religion.
-In one chapter, Calvin is writing about a disagreement with Augustine and others on a particular issue when he advises us not to be overly concerned if his opinion is not consistent with our own on this particular issue.
-He writes that "We ought not to so value their authority [those involved in the dispute] as to let it shake the certainty of Scripture".
-That is, we should never place a fallible source (including Church tradition) equal to or above the Holy Scriptures.
+Calvin is writing about a disagreement with Augustine and others on a particular issue when he advises us not to be overly concerned if his opinion is not consistent with our own on this particular issue.
+He writes that “We ought not to so value their authority [the “ancient writers”, referring t0 extra-biblical commentators, not to the divine inspired authors of Scripture] as to let it shake the certainty of Scripture” (Bk 4, Ch 15, Sect 7).
+Calvin was saying that we should never place a fallible source (including Church tradition) equal to or above the Holy Scriptures.
 The Word of God alone is the ultimate authority on matters of doctrine and practice in the Church and in our lives.

 [TOC] [Top of Page]